hit-7624/squad-draw/apps/web/README.md

 2. **Dashboard**: View and manage your rooms from the dashboard
 3. **Room Creation**: Create new rooms with custom settings
 4. **Drawing**: Use various tools to draw on the collaborative canvas
+5. **Save Canvas**: Download your current drawing as a PNG image
-5. **Collaboration**: Invite others and draw together in real-time
+6. **Collaboration**: Invite others and draw together in real-time
-6. **Room Management**: Manage members, permissions, and room settings
+7. **Room Management**: Manage members, permissions, and room settings